sugarlabs/musicblocks/guide/README.md

 ---------------------

-The *Rhythm Ruler* block is used to launch a widget similar to the *Matrix*, which can be used to generate rhythmic patterns.
+The *Rhythm Ruler* block is used to launch a widget similar to the *Pitch-time Matrix* block, which can be used to generate rhythmic patterns.

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide/rhythm1.svg'</img>